srg-ics-uplb/ics-os/README.md

 Ubuntu 16.04 64-bit is the last tested working build environment.
 Virtualbox can be used to run this version of Ubuntu.
-However, docker is the recommended build environment since new versions of Ubuntu do now work anymore.
+However, docker is the recommended build environment since new versions of Ubuntu do not work anymore.

 ### Using Docker to build